edkelly303/elm-order-safe-json-object-decoders/README.md

 My friend, that is a story for another day!
 Suffice to say, it's completely type-safe, it doesn't rely on any evil JavaScript FFI or other weirdness, and it won't crash.

+## Thanks

+This package came about as a kind of rolling, multi-party nerdsnipe over several days on the Incremental Elm Discord.

+My initial idea was for a safe decoder that would simply return `Err` at runtime if the field order was incorrect.
+Jeroen Engels immediately spotted a major flaw in my implementation, and Hayleigh Thompson provided an example that could crash the Elm runtime.
+Oops!

+Martin Janiczek and Leonardo Talialegne then suggested that ideally, the order check would happen at compile time, which inspired me to play around with some type-level stuff and find a solution.

+Once I'd got a compile-time version working, Jeroen did something really magical, showing me how almost the entire implementation could be done at the type level with phantom types.
+For good measure, he also wrote some tests and shared his special script for snapshot testing.

+Thank you everyone for making this so much fun to work on, and especially Jeroen for making this package even more brain-twisting than it was already.